idd-program-na/idd-program-na.github.io/README.md

             - Client/Account Services

     - Student Success
-        - Left Column of image/work
+        - Projects made by students in this course
-        - Right column of description
+            - grid of images
-            - Images of current/alumni students in program displaying their work
+        - Alumni in industry workplaces
-            -
+            - List of Companies

     - Related Programs
         - 3 column image and text
             - Graphic Design